Last updated on November 4th, 2023

-When I think about the fact that I’ve been blogging for four years, it reminds me how much my thought process has changed towards blogging.
+When I think about the fact that I’ve been blogging for five years, it reminds me how much my thought process has changed towards blogging.

 I started as a hobby blogger, as most bloggers do, and didn’t see the potential of running a blog for anything other than the joy of writing.